microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 IOM has following application goals:

 - IOM is designed to provide single pane of glass for managing end-to-end lifecycle of an order across disparate applications and platforms.
-It’s a common scenario for enterprises to have disparate systems for ecommerce, fulfillment, and shipping/delivery.
+It’s a common scenario for enterprises to have disparate systems for E-Commerce, fulfillment, and shipping/delivery.
 IOM bridges these disparities and provides a single pane of glass to manage end-to-end lifecycle of an Order.
 [Extensibility features](https://docs.microsoft.com/dynamics365/intelligent-order-management/extensibility) allow customers to integrate IOM with their existing ecosystem of applications.

-- It provides the flexibility organisations need today to capture orders from any order source such as online e-commerce, marketplace, mobile apps, or traditional sources like EDI and fulfill them from their own warehouse, 3PL (third-party logistics), stores, or drop-ship with vendors or other delivery fulfillment partners.
+- It provides the flexibility organizations need today to capture orders from any order source such as online e-commerce, marketplace, mobile apps, or traditional sources like EDI and fulfill them from their own warehouse, 3PL (third-party logistics), stores, or drop-ship with vendors or other delivery fulfillment partners.

 - It's designed for a low-code, no-code experience.
 IOM’s orchestration designer tools allow users to model and automate the response to fulfillment constraints and leverage machine learning to influence & optimize the flow of the orders.